zsteinkamp/m4l-zs-Knobbler3/README.md

 #### I get a "Spinning Beach Ball" when I try to use zs-Knobbler3.
 This usually means that the Host value is incorrect.
 Max will do this if it is waiting for a DNS lookup to finish.
 Either fix the name, or use the IP address of the iPad.

+## TODOs
+* Add the ability to choose a custom fader color, or have fader color follow track color (?)